vmware/photon/docs/PXE-boot.md

 * A DHCP server to allow hosts to get an IP address.
 * A TFTP server, which is a file transfer protocol similar to FTP with no authentication.
 * Optionally, an HTTP server.
-The HTTP server will serve the RPMs yum repo, or you can use the official Photon OS repo on Bintray.
+The HTTP server will serve the RPMs yum repo, or you can use the official Photon OS repo on https://packages.vmware.com/photon/.
 Also, this HTTP server can be used if you want to provide a kickstart config for unattended installation.

 The instructions to set up the servers assume you have an Ubuntu 14.04 machine with a static IP address of `172.16.78.134`.